12 Inspiring Civic Engagement Examples [Smart Initiatives]

 Civic engagement is best described as part of civic participation where the community works together to make a difference in the life of their community.
 Examples can range from creating a home assessment offer to keep citizens safe, using a website as an emergency platform for community disasters, or creating an emergency response team for a disaster.

-More civic engagement examples of community involvement are listed to help you appreciate ways to become more active in the community.
-The examples act as ways to protect and educate the public, make a change or promote tourism to your area.
+More effective strategies for active participation in community are listed in this article to help you appreciate innovative ways to become more active in the community.
+These examples act as ways to protect and educate the public, make a change or promote tourism to your area.

 As citizens, we all want to love where we live.
 We want our community to feel like home, to be a place that gives us a sense of pride, and the type of city, town, or village we want to work hard to protect and maintain.

-We’re often inspired by the creative ways that communities connect to their residents, which is why we’ve compiled a list of 12 inspiring examples of civic engagement initiatives for smart cities like yours.
-Take a look at our list below for ideas and actionable tips on how to execute similar programs in your community.
+We’re often inspired by the creative ways that communities and community leaders connect to their residents, which is why we’ve compiled a list of 12 inspiring examples of community engagement strategies for smart cities like yours.
+Take a look at our list below for ideas and actionable tips on how to execute effective programs in your online community.

 Why it Should Inspire You